kvendrik/b/README.md

 ## Why

 I created this for practise purposes.
-I wanted to learn more about the inner workings of lexers, parsers, and interpreters, and felt like a good way to do so was by writing my own.
-It's all written in JS which might not be the most performant way of doing this.
-In a scenario where this would be used in the real would it could easily be rewritten in a language that is more suitable for it's purpose.
+I wanted to learn more about the inner workings of lexers, parsers, and interpreters.
+It seems like a good way to do so was by writing my own.

+It's all written in JS which, depending on what it's used for, might not be what I would write this in if used in a production scenario, but it works well for practise purposes.

+## Features

+- [x] Basic math operations
+- [x] String & Number literals
+- [x] Variable assignments
+- [x] Function expressions & assignments
+- [x] Function calls
+- [ ] Chained math operations (not implemented in interpreter yet e.g. `2 + 2 * 4 / 2`)
+- [ ] Priority groups (e.g. `(2 + 2) * 2`)
+- [ ] Conditional logic
+- [ ] Loops